bazelbuild/proposals/designs/2024-04-26-platform-exec-settings.md

 # Proposal

-To allow execution platforms to control whether they are active, a new attribute will be added, named `enabled_settings`, which will take targets that provide `ConfigMatchingProvider`.
+To allow execution platforms to control whether they are active, a new attribute will be added, named `required_settings`, which will take targets that provide `ConfigMatchingProvider`.
 When the list of execution platforms is evaluated suring toolchain resolution, each execution platform will check the enabled settings and any that don't match the configuration will be skipped (and reported if toolchain resolution debugging is active).

+This attribute has no influence on whether a platform can be used as a target platform (ie, with the `--platforms` flag).

 ## Example of platform settings